 Provide a detailed explanation for all costs associated with your proposal.
-Please complete the respective budget form for each of the fiscal years (Exhibit C - provided in publicpurchase.com).
+Please complete the respective budget form for each of the fiscal years (Exhibit C - Download in Public Purchase, www.publicpurchase.com).

 Note on Reimbursable Travel: All mileage reimbursements for a Contractor's use of a personal car for reimbursable travel shall be reimbursed based on the Federal mileage reimbursement rate.
 That said, the County does not generally reimburse "local travel" within 50 miles.
 For more information, please see the "Reimbursable Travel Expenses" section of the County's standard contract template in Exhibit D.